Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 7. Differences between the concepts of “phytocenosis”, “association” and “plant community”

-Between the terms "phytocenosis" and "plant community" many scientists for a long time put an equal sign, using them as synonyms.
+For a long time, many scientists equated the terms “phytocenosis” and “plant community”, using them as synonyms.
 V.N.
-Sukachev repeatedly pointed out that the term "phytocenosis" (plant community) can be applied both to specific areas of vegetation cover and to designate taxonomic units of various ranks: associations, formations, types of vegetation, etc.
+Sukachev repeatedly pointed out that the term “phytocenosis” (plant community) can be applied to specific areas of vegetation cover and to designate taxonomic units various ranks: associations, formations, vegetation types, etc.

-Recently (Voronov, 1973), the term "phytocenosis" has been applied only to specific areas of the vegetation cover that correspond to the above definition by V.N.
-Sukachev ..
+Recently (Voronov, 1973), the term “phytocenosis” has been applied only to specific areas of vegetation that correspond to the above definition by V.N.
+Sukachev.

 Association called the typological unit of phytocenoses.
-The same meaning is put into this term by S.M.
+S.M. puts the same meaning into this term.
 Razumovsky (1981).
-In his interpretation, an association, an elementary unit of vegetation, unites areas with the same species of each tier and the same succession trend.
+In his interpretation, an association is an elementary unit of vegetation cover that unites areas with the same species of each layer and the same successional tendency.
 Drawing an analogy, we can say that phytocenosis and association relate to each other in the same way as a specific plant and the species of this plant.

 EXAMPLE.
-Driving along the Vladivostok-Ussuriysk highway, we can say that almost all forest vegetation on this stretch is represented by secondary oak forests.
-The areas of these forests are very similar to each other.
-The stand is oak with a single admixture of Daurian birch.
-The undergrowth is fragmentary, represented by hazel and lespedecia.
-The ground cover contains forbs and sedges.
-Nevertheless, despite the very high similarity, it is impossible to find even two sites with exactly the same phytocenoses.
+Driving along the Vladivostok-Ussuriysk highway, we can say that almost all the forest vegetation on this section is represented by secondary oak forests.
+The areas of these forests are very similar to one another.
+The tree stand is oak with a single admixture of Dahurian birch.
+The undergrowth is fragmentary, represented by hazel and lespedeza.
+The ground cover includes forbs and sedges.
+However, despite the very high similarity, it is impossible to find even two areas with completely identical phytocenoses.

 In other words, all these similar phytocenoses are of the same type, and together they represent one association, or one type of forest - sedge-forb oak forest.

-Such an abundance of hierarchical levels caused the need for a special term that could be applied to a taxonomic category of any rank.
-G. Duriez (Du-Rietz, 1936) suggested "plant community" as such a term.
-This concept is broader than "phytocenosis".
+Such an abundance of hierarchical levels gave rise to the need for a special term that could be applied to a taxonomic category of any rank; G. Duriez (Du-Rietz, 1936) proposed “plant community” as such a term.
+This concept is broader than “phytocenosis”.
 It does not have a specific volume.
 So, V.V.
-Alekhine (1950) writes that "... plant community... these are plant associations of both a larger and a smaller volume, both a forest in general and a coniferous forest, and subdivisions of the latter, as well as this particular section of it ... ".
+Alekhine (1950) writes that “... plant community... these are plant associations of both larger and smaller volumes, both forests in general and coniferous forests, and subdivisions of the latter, as well as this specific section of it...”

-Thus, a plant community refers to any plant "collective" where plants are in certain relationships, without indicating its dimension and nature of organization.
-In this case, the plant community can be considered as a phenomenon of joint social life of plants.
-In such a broad sense, this term was used by V.V.
-Alekhin (1935, 1950, 1951)
+Thus, a plant community refers to any plant “collective” where plants are in certain relationships, without indicating its size and nature of organization.
+In this case, the plant community can be considered as a phenomenon of the joint social life of plants.
+This term was used in such a broad sense by V.V.
+Alekhine (1935, 1950, 1951)

 Phytocenoses belonging to the same association are scattered.
-Usually they border on phytocenoses belonging to other associations.
-On the ground, combinations of phytocenoses are usually found, often they are quite noticeably different from each other.
-This is due to differences in other natural components, and as a result, different biogeocenoses, or so-called natural territorial complexes, are formed.
-It is with such complexes that one usually has to deal with when using plant resources.
+They usually border on phytocenoses belonging to other associations.
+Combinations of phytocenoses are usually found in the area, and they often differ quite noticeably from each other.
+This is due to differences in other natural ingredients, and as a result, different biogeocenoses, or so-called natural-territorial complexes, are formed.
+It is precisely such complexes that one usually has to deal with when using plant resources.

 1. The structure of phytocenoses should be understood as:

-a) the diversity of species in them and the ratio of abundance and biomass of all populations included in them;
+a) the diversity of species in them and the ratio of numbers and biomass of all populations included in them;

-b) the ratio of ecological groups of plants, which develops over a long time in certain climatic, soil and landscape conditions;
+b) ratio environmental groups plants that develop over a long period of time in certain climatic, soil and landscape conditions;

-c) spatial mutual arrangement of plants (and their parts) in a plant community;
+c) spatial arrangement of plants (and their parts) in the plant community;

 e) a + b + c.